goderich/dissertation/dissertation.md

 | Squliq       | tunux   | məcisal     | mənguciq  | qutux   | mit    |
 | Proto-Atayal | \*tunux | \*matisal   | \*maŋutiq | \*qutux | \*mit  |

-In Squliq, \*t is always reflected as an affricate before /i/ or its corresponding glide /y/.
+In Squliq, \*t is always reflected as an affricate before /i/ or its corresponding glide \<y\> /j/.
 Skikun does occasionally allow the sequence /ti/, although it is very rare (see @sec:skikun-phonotactics).
 In Klesan and S'uli, words with and without affrication can be found.
 Sometimes even the same word may exhibit two variants, e.g.: *timu* or *cimu* 'salt', *tikay* or *cikay* 'a little, a bit', *hyuti* or *hyuci* 'slippery'.
 There is variation from village to village and speaker to speaker, and sometimes even within a single speaker's speech.
 The most likely source of this dichotomy is Squliq, see @sec:interdialectal-borrowings for further discussion.

 In word-final position, /t/ may also be pronounced as a dental affricate [ts] by some speakers, as mentioned in @sec:merger-final-c-t.
 This is dependent on individual speakers: I personally have witnessed both the presence and absence of this pronunciation from different speakers of Squliq, Skikun, Plngawan, and S'uli.
 This is simply a variant pronunciation of /t/ word-finally, and not a different phoneme, so it is not taken into consideration here.